juspay/medea/SPEC.md

 5) Zero or more _specifications_ (defined fully in the subsequent section).

-A Medea validator MUST indicate a unique error condition if a schema is defined using an identifier that has already been used to define an existing schema.
+A Medea validator MUST indicate a unique error condition if a schema is defined with a name that has already been used as the naming identifier of an existing schema in the same file.
 Additionally, a Medea validator MUST raise a unique error condition if the order, or formation rules, described above (or subsequent in the case of type specifications or additional specifications) are violated: each possible violation is distinct from any other.

 Additionally, a Medea graph file MUST contain a schema named ``$start``.
 A Medea validator MUST indicate a unique error condition if no such schema is defined.